Osiris1975/namelist-mod-gen/README.md

 ## Contributing Namelists to Osiris's Mod

-The easiest way to contribute a namelist to the mod is to fill out the github issues for submitting namelists here:
+The easiest way to contribute a namelist to the mod is to fill out the github issue for submitting namelists here:

 [Osiris's Namelist Mod Contribution](https://github.com/Osiris1975/namelist-mod-gen/issues/new?assignees=Osiris1975&labels=contribution&template=osiris-s-namelist-contribution.md&title=)